miekg/dreck/README.md

 * Assign reviewers to a pull request based on *OWNERS* files.
 * Automatically delete the branch when a pull request is merged.
 * Automatically merge a pull request when the status is green.
-* lgtm a pull request with a comment.
+* LGTM a pull request with a comment.
+* Run commands on the dreck server.

 Dreck is a fork of [Derek](https://github.com/alexellis/derek).
 It adds Caddy integration, so you can "just" run it as a plugin in Caddy.
 It also massively expands on the number of features.